 They can teach your business about how well you’re doing at meeting customer needs.
 They can spark ideas about what to do next.
 And they’re a proven source of income.

-Many companies forget that it costs many times more to acquire a new customer than it does to circle back and sell something additional to someone who has already bought from you.
+It costs more to acquire a new customer than it does to build an enduring customer relationship.
 Once your company has gotten through the door with sales, keeping that door open for future opportunities is everyone’s job.
 That includes folks who do the work of satisfying customer needs by delivering products or services.

 Think about who owns the relationship with customers.
 After working to get an order delivered correctly, customers often feel their greatest bond with the folks in operations who stepped up to do the work and handle their questions.
 Their ties to sales and marketing often drop away once their request is transferred over to the operations people to fulfill.
 Past customers are often more likely to take a call from someone they’ve worked with most recently.